morrisond23/CSC6301/README.md

 ## Usage

-User is prompted to enter a list of integers followed by a non-integer and Enter.
+Upon running the program, user is prompted to enter a list of integers followed by a non-integer and Enter.

 ```bash
 Please input integers separated by spaces, enter a non-integer and Enter to finish: